prg007/HW_03-Systems-Testy-Cache-/README.md

 ... | Checks eviction of multiple entries | Pass
 ... | Checks eviction of multiple entries by resetting a key with a larger value | Pass

 We encountered no nontrivial compilation/linking errors with Jon + Eli, apart from renaming FifoEvictor.
+They passed 28 out of 30 assertions(Or REQUIRED) statements.
+In evictor, while evicting a key, they forget to check if the queue is empty first in which case it should return an empty string.
+Also, in get method for an invalid key, we are operating under the assumption that the variable val_size passed by reference does not change.
+It seems that Eli + Jon reset val_size to zero in this edge case.
+Both interpretations are fine.

 ### Albert + Yao
 Test name | Description | Pass/Fail